 - Frozen embryo transfer.
 Our physicians have long recommended frozen embryo transfer to allow uterine conditions to return to normal after ovarian stimulation.
-This technique has been proven to boost implantation and pregnancy rates – as well as lead to healthier babies.
+This technique boosts implantation and pregnancy rates, and leads to healthier babies.

 - Experienced fertility specialists.
 Our physicians use the latest in ovarian stimulation in order to maximize your ovarian response.
 They also have a wealth of experience performing egg retrievals and embryo transfers – even in the most difficult cases.